Race Facts – Spanish Grand Prix

 The 2020 Spanish Grand Prix, originally scheduled to take place in May, was pushed back to an August date due to the coronavirus pandemic.
 The event was one of many in the 2020 season to take place behind closed doors.
 In 2021, restrictions on spectator numbers were still in place, with only 1,000 fans able to attend the Grand Prix.

 One year later, with both Carlos Sainz and Fernando Alonso on the grid, the race weekend attracted a 4-day crowd of 277,836.
 The event also had its largest race day attendance figure since 2008; though there were many complaints from fans about the organisation of the event.
-In 2023, with Alonso back at the front of the field, attendance grew even further.
-The circuit enjoyed its second biggest-ever race day attendance, while the weekend attendance figure exceeded 284,000.
+In recent years, with Alonso back at the front of the field, attendance has grown even further.
+The circuit enjoyed its second biggest-ever race day attendance in 2023, while the weekend attendance figure neared 300,000 in 2024.

 Circuit de Barcelona-Catalunya underwent a number of changes ahead of the 2023 Spanish Grand Prix.
 Most notably, the chicane in the final sector of the circuit was removed.
 The final turn reverted to its pre-2007 layout.
 There were over 100 on-track overtakes in the 2023 race, partly as a result of the removal of the chicane.